-(ii) Criteria For Appointment Of Independent Director:
+(ii) Criteria for Appointment of Independent Director:

-The Independent Director shall be of high integrity with relevant expertise andexperience so as to have as diverse Board with Directors having expertise in the fields ofmanufacturing marketing finance taxation law governance and general management.
+The Independent Director shall be of high integrity with relevant expertise andexperience so as to have a diverse Board with Directors having expertise in the fields ofmanufacturing marketing finance taxation law governance and general management.

-21. PERFORMANCE EVALUATION:
+22. PERFORMANCE EVALUATION:

-The performance of the board was evaluated by the board after seeking inputs from allthe directors on the basis of criteria such as the board composition and structureeffectiveness of board processes information and functioning etc. as provided by theGuidance Note on Board Evaluation issued by the Securities and Exchange Board of India on5th January 2017.
+The performance of the Board was evaluated after seeking inputs from all the Directorspresent in the meeting on the basis of criteria such as the board composition andstructure effectiveness of board processes information and functioning etc.

 25. INDUSTRIAL RELATIONS:

 The industrial relations with staff and workers during the year under review continueto be cordial.

-25. CHANGE IN THE NATURE OF BUSINESS IF ANY:
+26. CHANGE IN THE NATURE OF BUSINESS IF ANY:

 There is no change in the nature of business of your Company during the year underreview.

 i.
 Vigil Mechanism /Whistle Blower Policy:

 ii.
 Audit Committee:

 iii.
-Number of Board Meeting:
+Number of Board Meetings:

 iv.
 Particulars of loans given investment made guarantees given and securitiesprovided: